alhonaut/GameOFTeens2023_PYTHON/README.md

-Це проект для Хакатону 2023 від lifecell.
+This is a project for Hackathon 2023 by lifecell.